gaudreaujacksoncharles/gaudreaujacksoncharles/README.md

 -  I'm working on a project called Cursuum 📅
 -  I’m learning Apollo and GraphQL
 -  I’m looking for help with calendrical equations
--  Ask me about scheduling
+-  Ask or talk to me about scheduling
 -  How to reach me: contact@charlesgaudreaujackson.com
 -  My website: https://www.charlesgaudreaujackson.com